Constantine Phipps, 5th Marquess of Normanby: Business interests

-He is the owner of the Mulgrave Estate and Mulgrave Castle, near Whitby, in North Yorkshire.
+Normanby is the owner of the Mulgrave Estate and Mulgrave Castle, near Whitby, North Yorkshire.
 He is the founder of Mulgrave Properties LLP, a residential developer in Yorkshire.
 His indirect wealth includes a sizeable interest in property in West Vancouver, Canada, via British Pacific Properties Ltd of which he is a director.
-In 1998 he sold the 11000 acre Warter Priory estate, near Pocklington, East Riding of Yorkshire, to businessman Malcolm Healey.
+In 1998 he sold the 11000 acre Warter Priory estate, near Pocklington, East Riding of Yorkshire, to businessman Malcolm Healey for a reported £48 million.

 Philanthropy

 Lord Normanby is chairman of the Normanby Charitable Trust which has a North Yorkshire focus.
 The trust has also supported Trinity College, Dublin, and Oxford University.

-Personal life
+Marriage and children

+Before he was married, Normanby had a daughter with Sophie McCormick: